 If your infant or child has repeated episodes of constipation (called recurrent constipation), work with your child's doctor or nurse to figure out why this is happening.
-(See "Treatment of chronic functional constipation and fecal incontinence in infants and children".)
+(See "Chronic functional constipation and fecal incontinence in infants and children: Treatment".)

 Possible reasons for recurrent constipation include: